-- 5.1 As part of the savings proposals there is an overall reduction of 2 FTE and these are all currently vacant posts. - 5.2 The Council's establishment is fully budgeted for at the top of the grade.
+- 5.1 As part of the savings proposals there is an overall reduction of 4 FTE and this will be managed through deleting vacancies and natural turnover. - 5.2 The Council's establishment is fully budgeted for at the top of the grade.
 In reality, there are vacancies caused by staff turnover, recruitment difficulties and staff employed throughout the grade scale.
 In order to avoid budgeting for costs that will not be required and making bigger cuts elsewhere, adjustments are being made to reflect these issues by applying a vacancy factor to recognise that vacancies will always exist.
 The continued challenges in filling posts also means that the council is working hard on ensuring we are an employer of choice and can attract people and minimise the pressures on our existing workforce.